 2 Liter: Probably the most popular option.
 This is best for those taking off for a day hike, ski, or snowboard into the backcountry.
 If you're not a fan of constantly filling up, this is a great option.
 It provides a sufficient amount of water for most of the day (depending on how thirsty you are!)

 3 Liter: The most versatile of all sizes.
 This is perfect for those who don't plan on filling up or are in need of a lot of water.
 We like this size the most because you have the option to carry a lot or a little water.
-Many of our backpackers found this to be a sufficient size when going through areas with little to no fill up opportunities.
+Many of our backpackers find this to be a sufficient size when going through areas with little to no fill-up opportunities throughout the day.

 Another compatibility consideration is the profile of your bladder.
-Some bladders are wide while other are narrow.
+Some bladders are wide while others are narrow.
 Some (when filled) are fat while others are flat.
 So what do you need?
-Before you purchase a reservoir, take a look at your Hydration Pack.
-Most that are hydration bladder compatible come with a built in sleeve.
+Before you purchase a reservoir, take a look at your hydration pack.
+Most that are hydration bladder compatible come with a built-in sleeve.
 Take a look at the sleeve to see how wide or narrow it is.
-From that you'll be able to determine which bladder to choose.
-In general we preferred long and narrow bladders like the HydraPak Shape-Shift Reservoir.
-This particular profile fit into most packs and felt flesh against our backs.
+From there, you can determine if it best fits a bladder with either a narrow or wide profile.

 Hydration Bladder Opening: Zip Top, Fold Top, or Screw Cap?

 When considering what kind of bladder opening to go with, you need to consider how easy it is to fill, the environment you are filling in, and how easy it is to open and close.
 There are three styles of bladder openings: fold top, zip-top, and screw top.
 There is also a less common bottle-top bottom that we will outline as well.